 Discussion

 In section 6.1.4, the sentence “The modulated symbols shall be mapped in sequence starting with y0 to chips χ in increasing order.” does not restrict that y0 is mapped to chip χ=0.
-We suggest to rephrase it as: The modulated symbols shall be mapped in sequence starting with y0 to chips χ in increasing order.
+We suggest to rephrase it as: “The modulated symbol yχ shall be mapped to chip χ.”

 Proposal 1: Adopt Text Proposal 1 in R1-2505729.